 I am a postdoctoral fellow in the International Conflict Research Group at ETH Zurich.
-My research focuses on how power-sharing institutions and territorial autonomy can help to prevent armed conflict and support democratization in multi-ethnic countries.
+My research focuses on constitutional peacebuilding strategies, including power-sharing institutions and regional autonomy.
+I am especially interested in how these institutions can help prevent armed conflict and support democratization.
 I also study the causes and consequences of exclusionary, majority nationalist movements.
-In particular, I am interested in how they raise the risk of escalation in interactions with minority-led movements for increased self-determination.
+In particular, I am interested in how majority nationalists “construct” the nation and in how they affect the risk of genocide, civil war, and interstate conflict.
+Click on the icons above to learn more about these projects.

 I obtained my PhD from University College London in 2020 (see description here).
 In 2021, my dissertation was awarded the ECPR Jean Blondel Prize (best dissertation in politics).
 I also hold an MA degree in Comparative and International Studies from ETH Zurich and a BSc degree in Geography and Chinese from University of Zurich (see here for my complete CV).
 A portrait of me and my work has previously appeared on ETH News.

 Throughout my projects, I make use of novel global data.
 First, I have created the Constitutional Power-Sharing Dataset, which provides group-level information on power-sharing institutions, territorial autonomy, and minorities’ cultural rights, based on hand-coded constitutions and autonomy statutes for more than 180 countries for the period of 1945-2018.
-Second, I have created the Significant Administrative Units (SAU) dataset, which maps first-order administrative units and autonomous regions for the same set of countries and time period.
-Third, to examine the consequences of power-sharing and autonomy for ordinary citizens’ attitudes, I have created a new procedure, whereby I systematically standardize existing global mass surveys and connect respondents to specific ethnic groups.
+Second, I have created SEAMS, a dataset which integrates 16 existing mass surveys and provides standardized variables on major socio-political attitudes of ordinary citizens around the world, along with information on their ethnic identity.
+Third, I have created the Significant Administrative Units (SAU) dataset, which provides spatial information on first-order administrative units and autonomous regions around the world since 1945.
 Fourth, I am currently in the process of collecting global data on exclusionary majority nationalist movements around the world, again focusing on the post-WW2 period.
-Finally, I have contributed to several other large datasets, including the Democracy Barometer (where I coordinated the 2018 update) and the Ethnic Power Relations dataset (for which I am currently coordinating the 2023 update).
+Finally, I have contributed to several other large datasets, including the Democracy Barometer (where I coordinated the 2018 update) and the Ethnic Power Relations dataset (for which I have co-coordinated the 2023 update).

-I have taught Bachelor- and Master-level courses on international relations, political economy, political science in general, and political violence.
-I have further assisted in teaching classes on statistics and economic geography.
+I have taught Bachelor- and Master-level courses on international relations, political economy, and political violence.
+Most recently, I have contributed a three-part course on measuring ethnic identity and conflict to the 2023 ECMI Summer School.
+Previously, I have assisted in teaching classes on statistics and economic geography.
 Moreover, at ETH Zurich, I have co-supervised the theses of students at the Bachelor-, Master-, and PhD-levels.

 Get new content delivered directly to your inbox.